 With the weather so persistently cold I've been making plenty of light soups and stews for dinner.
-One recipe I cook over and over is this aromatic and delicious lentil soup.
+One of my go-to recipes, because it is just so cozy, hearty and comforting, is this amazing, one-pot vegan lentil soup.

-It's easy to make, loaded with good-for-you veggies and lentils, and it tastes seriously amazing.
-As it simmers on the stove, it sends a divine aroma wafting around the house, bringing everyone running to the dinner table.
+This soup is easy to make and it tastes seriously amazing.
+As it simmers on the stove, it sends a divine aroma wafting around the house that brings everyone running to the dinner table.

-This is a one-pot dish and it takes very little effort to make, so it's also easy on the cook.
 Because brown lentils cook so quickly you don't have to pre-cook them.
-And if you have vegetable stock to add deep, rich, slow-cooked flavor you can rest assured you will have a winner!
+And if you have vegetable stock or mushroom stock to add deep, rich, slow-cooked flavor you can rest assured you will have a winner!
 Make and serve yourself a bowl today.
-Then come back and tell me if this isn't the best lentil soup you've ever made!

 Why you'll love this lentil soup recipe

-- It's amazingly delicious.
+- Amazingly delicious.
 This soup, albeit simple to make, is packed with complex flavors, including tons of umami from the tomato paste and mushrooms.
 The perfectly cooked lentils and the veggies add layers of texture, and coconut milk adds wonderful creaminess.

-- It's so healthy.
+- So healthy.
 The lentils and veggies are great for you, of course, and the spices are particularly nourishing in winter because they help warm up the body and drive away the sniffles.
 There are just 156 calories and 8 grams each of protein and fiber in one serving!

-- It's everyone friendly.
+- Everyone friendly.
 There are no nuts, soy and gluten in this recipe and it's vegan, of course.
 If you have kids who will eat mushrooms they will love this soup, but if they don't, you can always fish out the mushrooms for them.
 Or skip them altogether.
-To make the recipe free of added oils, skip the oil and saute the veggies in ¼ cup vegetable stock.
+To make the recipe free of added oils, skip the oil and sauté the veggies in ¼ cup vegetable stock.

-- It's easy to make.
-The recipe is made in one pot and this is a one-pot meal on its own, which makes things really easy on the cook.
-I usually serve this for a light dinner by itself or with a hunk of crusty bread.
+- Easy to make.
+The recipe is made in one pot and this is a one-dish meal on its own, which makes things really easy on the cook.

 - Salt and ground black pepper to taste